Graham-Stein/PDATool/README.md

 ```

 ## Development
 We self organised around 4 sprints, focusing on particular features and functionality within the days.
 The days were kicked off with a stand-up to support retrospective and re-planning and closed our day with a huddle and code remerges.
-Our trello/kanban dynamically compared our MoSCoW requirements with our backlog/work breakdown status
+Our trello/kanban dynamically compared our MoSCoW requirements with our backlog/work breakdown status.

 Our first exercise involved a short burst of independent research followed by a brainstorming session to determine core functionality (MVP) and data sources/approaches.
 The remainder of sprint 1 involved agreeing user journey/requirements and work breakdown along with laying groundwork such as creating a workflow to support code management around Github.